sudarshan0419/multi-layer-feed-forward-neural-networks-for-MNIST-/README.md

-# Multi-layer feed-forward neural networks and auto-encoder network for MNIST dataset
+# Multi-layer feed-forward neural networks and auto-encoder network for MNIST dataset implemented from scratch